cjffcnx/LetsSupport/README.md

 ## 💜 What is Mind Matters?

-Mind Matters is a simple, friendly web app built to support mental well‑being through learning, reflection, and gentle habit building.
+Lets Support is a simple, friendly web app built to support mental well‑being through learning, reflection, and gentle habit building.

 The app is built with React and focuses on approachable content, interactive learning, and personal reflection.